Data Augmentation Approaches in Natural Language Processing: A Survey: Data Augmentation Methods in NLP

 \subsection{Noising-based Methods}

 The focus of paraphrasing is to make the semantics of the augmented data as similar to the original data as possible.
 In contrast, the noising-based methods add faint noise that does not seriously affect the semantics, so as to make it appropriately deviate from the original data.
-Humans can greatly reduce the impact of weak noise on semantic understanding through the mastery of language phenomena and prior knowledge, but this noise may bring challenges to the model.
+Humans greatly reduce the impact of weak noise on semantic understanding through their grasp of linguistic phenomena and prior knowledge, but this noise can pose challenges for models.
 Thus, this method not only expands the amount of training data but also improves model robustness.